philipturner/ue5-nanite-macos/README.md

 Brings the Nanite feature from Unreal Engine 5 to Apple platforms.
 Read over [this forum thread](https://forums.unrealengine.com/t/lumen-nanite-on-macos/508411) for more context.

+## How it Works

+> This section is a work in progress.

+Nanite can run using entirely 32-bit atomics, without creating data races.
+Check out the [AtomicsWorkaround](./AtomicsWorkaround) directory for the latest information on this workaround.

 ## Usage

 Thorough instructions for how to compile UE5 from source and replicate what I've done: